mcm1957/ioBroker.lorawan/README.md

 -->
 ### **WORK IN PROGRESS**
 * (BenAhrdt) update dependencie to node >= 20
+* (BenAhrdt) improove timestamp in deviceInformation, if its not present in message (eg. manualy send via TTN)

 ### 1.10.1 (2025-04-17)
 * (BenAhrdt) Improove Custom Send